If You Don't Have These 9 Memberships You Might as Well Burn Your Paychecks

-There may not be a single person on Earth who doesn’t use or occasionally steal a Netflix or an Amazon Prime account.
-Hey they’re great products, but if you think that a Netflix or Amazon Prime subscription is the only one you need (or need to steal), you are deeply mistaken.
-Nearly every company and business on earth has some sort of subscription or membership service whether it’s a free boba tea with seven purchases, or a wider array of discounts.
+There may not be a single person on Earth who doesn’t use, or occasionally steal, a Netflix or an Amazon Prime account.
+Hey, they’re great products, but if you think that a Netflix or Amazon Prime subscription is the only one you need (or need to steal), you are deeply mistaken.
+Nearly every company and business has some sort of subscription or membership service; whether it’s a free boba tea with seven purchases or 10% off printer ink.
 Many if not most of these services are free and have very few downsides.
 If you see one of these free memberships, take it.
 It’s no skin off your back and you save a buck here and there.
-It’s the long-term memberships though that are going to save you some real money.
-These memberships, and especially the ones that pertain to your most common purchases, can make a real difference to your bank account.
-In this article we’ll be talking about the essential shopping we do every week and how to save way more than a pretty penny.
+But it’s the long-term memberships that will save you some real money.
+These memberships, and especially the ones that pertain to your most common purchases, can make a real difference in your bank account.

 Their basic “Gold Star” membership allows you to get in the door.
-It provides no other real benefits.
-Costs $60.00 annually.
+It provides no other real benefits and costs $60.00 annually.

-Their executive membership is costs twice as much and is the only upgrade option.
-With it you get access to all potential discounts offered in their stores, online, and also through their subsidiary programs like Costco Travel or Costco gas.
+Their executive membership costs twice as much and is the only upgrade option.
+With it you get access to all potential discounts offered in their stores, online, and through their subsidiary programs like Costco Travel and Costco Gas.

 Pet Owners know that keeping their animals healthy and entertained isn’t cheap.
 That’s why saving money at pet stores like Petco is a no brainer.
-Petco Pals Rewards Card gives customers’ pets special birthday treats and helps frequent shoppers score some sweet deals.
+Petco Pals Rewards Card gives customers’ pet's special birthday treats (which technically you could make any day you want) and helps frequent shoppers score some sweet deals.
 Shoppers get special pricing on certain items, earn 5 percent back on all purchases, and once you’ve spent $100, a $5 coupon is automatically sent to you.

 Freelancers don’t get laptops from their jobs and have access to industrial-size printers every day.
 We need to outfit our own offices.
 These products include some of the more expensive purchases you might make in a year.
 Take away some of the anxiety of investing in a new laptop by saving money with some of these memberships.

 Just because you may not be furnishing a full office doesn’t mean you can’t save some serious dough on your home office setup.
-The largest office supply chain in the U.S., Office Depot/Office Max encourages frequent shopping with exclusive savings for members of Office Depot/OfficeMax Rewards.
-The program is free to join and awards higher spenders with extra perks and a special VIP status.
+The largest office supply chain in the U.S., Office Depot/Office Max rewards frequent shopping with Office Depot/OfficeMax Rewards.
+The program is free to join and awards higher spenders with extra perks and special VIP status.

 The Office Depot/Office Max Rewards program gives shoppers the opportunity to earn Office Depot rewards on qualifying purchases.
 The program is divided into two membership levels based on annual spending.
-The regular membership includes 2% back in rewards on qualifying Office Depot/Office Max purchases, $2 back in rewards when you recycle ink & toner cartridges, and 2 rewards per product reviews for up to three approved reviews per month.
+The regular membership includes 2% back in rewards on qualifying Office Depot/Office Max purchases, $2 back in rewards when you recycle ink & toner cartridges, and 2 rewards per product review (you can do three every month).

 The My Best Buy Rewards program is made up of three membership levels.
-As soon as you first join the My Best Buy program, you unlock the basic level of rewards which includes 1% back in rewards points for every $1 spent on qualifying Best Buy purchases, a $5 reward certificate for every 250 points you earn, free shipping on purchases $35 and over, member access to exclusive offers and special sales with limited-quantity deals, and a Free birthday gift.
+As soon as you join the My Best Buy program, you unlock the basic level of rewards which includes 1% back in rewards points for every $1 spent on qualifying Best Buy purchases, a $5 reward certificate for every 250 points you earn, free shipping on purchases $35 and over, member access to exclusive offers, special sales with limited-quantity deals, and a free birthday gift.

-Even leisure related purchases, despite being considered an excess buy, can still be something you save money on.
+Even leisure related purchases, despite being considered an extravagance, can still be something you save money on.

 When you think of leisure, do you think of the great outdoors?
-If you do, then you know that despite the outdoors being free to use, you often need equipment to best enjoy it.
+If you do, then you know that even though the outdoors are free to use, you need equipment to best enjoy it.
 That stuff isn’t so free.
 Fortunately, REI is known for having one of the best loyalty programs of any retailer out there.
 With one $20 purchase you get a lifetime membership which includes benefits like 10% back on purchases, members-only specials like 33% off outdoor gear rentals, and access to REI community classes, events and excursions.
-There’s also the wildly popular REI Garage sale events where you can buy returned gear at major discounts.
+There are also the wildly popular REI Garage sale events where you can buy returned gear at major discounts.
 Plus, you get no-questions-asked return policies, and if you lose your receipt, no worries, all your purchases are logged through your membership.

 Having all these memberships may feel a bit overwhelming or time consuming up front, but if you really want to save money (and as a freelancer you should) these things are worth every penny.